tardate/LittleArduinoProjects/Electronics101/555Timer/InvertingChargePump/README.md

 * for low impedence loads, the circuit would need to change so that a heavy charging current could be delivered via a BJT or FET

 Oscillator:
-* the 555 chip is an expensive way to drive a low-power charge pump, being responsibly for the bulk of conversion losses
+* the 555 chip is an expensive way to drive a low-power charge pump, being responsible for the bulk of conversion losses

 ## Construction